-The College President may grant leaves of absence and/or waive interim satisfactory standards for circumstances of emergencies such as serious illness/poor health, debilitating injury, or death in the immediate family/ family crisis, or other significant occurrences outside the control of the student.
+The College President may grant leaves of absence and/or waive interim satisfactory standards for circumstances of poor health, family crisis, or other significant occurrences outside the control of the student.
 It must be demonstrated by the student that the circumstances had or will have an adverse impact on the student's satisfactory progress in the academic program.
 No waivers will be provided for graduation requirements.
 Time for an approved leave of absence will not be included in the calculation of a student's maximum time frame.